jabradf/DataEng/README.md

 # DataEng
-Notes and code from Data Eng practices
+Notes and code from the www.coursera.com Data Engineering course.